 It’s likely that all contractors will eventually be named in at least one lawsuit

-Just like everything else, buildings have a lifespan.
+Just like everything else, buildings have lifespans.
 The ancient ruins of Rome and Greece prove that.

-Regardless of the methods or materials used in construction, all structures are susceptible to fail before their intended use runs its course.
-A construction defect can be attributed to the failure of just one element of a structure resulting in damage to a person or property.
-If that component was manufactured defectively, installed incorrectly, or wasn’t suitable for that structure, the installer (general contractor and/or subcontractor), manufacturer, or seller of that component can be held liable for the damages.
+Regardless of the construction methods or materials, all structures are susceptible to failure before their intended use runs its course.
+A construction defect can be attributed to the failure of just one element of a structure.
+If that component was manufactured defectively, installed incorrectly, or wasn’t suitable for that structure, the installer, manufacturer, and/or seller of that component can be held liable for damages.

 Effects of a construction defect

-Damages to property or persons that can result from a construction defect/failure can include, among other things:
+Below are some of the damages to property or persons that can result from a construction defect/failure.

 - Total building collapse